Skip to main content

 Streaming Responses

-Our platform supports streaming responses for all agent types (Tool Agents and RAG Agents), allowing you to receive data incrementally as it's generated.
+Our platform supports streaming responses for all agent types (Tool, RAG, and Task Agents), allowing you to receive data incrementally as it's generated.
 This is particularly useful for long-running operations or when you want to display results to users in real-time.

 Understanding the Stream

-When you invoke the streaming endpoint, the server will automatically detect your agent type and send back a sequence of data chunks with the appropriate format.
+When you invoke the streaming endpoints, the server will send back a sequence of data chunks with the appropriate format based on the agent type.

 Processing Streamed Data